 Experts say if you have the money, you should try both avenues at once.
 Bury the lousy report as much as you can as you go to litigate for a court order.
 Next, get the bad review delisted after you get it.
 If the lousy report shows up again, you’ll need to bury the new URL again and ask Google to delist one more time.

-Fortunately, there is evidence in Google search that Ripoff Report pages don’t show up as high in rankings anymore.
+Fortunately when it comes to negative reports, there is evidence in Google search that Ripoff Report pages don’t show up as high in rankings anymore.
 Some hope that the search engine will develop a more advanced page removal system that can’t be evaded as easily.

 There IS hope, but many company owners only have limited ways to fight a negative report on ROR.
 And even if you CAN get the review delisted or buried, it’s going to cost you for an online reputation management (ORM) campaign.